 In my opinion, one of the greatest parts of travelling is trying local delicacies.
 Whether it’s enjoying a plate of Pad Thai in Bangkok or tomato and basil pizza in Naples, there’s nothing better than trying a country’s speciality.

 Dining in local eateries is also a great way to minimise your carbon footprint on holiday, as supporting such businesses means you’re not contributing to large enterprises and chains.
 These are much more likely to import food, whereas independent cafes will probably opt for locally grown goods instead.
 Top marks if you opt for a veggie or vegan meal, too!

 Stick to the eco-friendly habits you know (and adopt new ones!)

-Different countries have different approaches to environmentalism – some will be better than those in your home country, and some won’t be quite so good.
-However, when you’re travelling, it’s always good to be adaptable.
+Different countries have different approaches to protecting and preserving the environment; some will be better than those in your home country, and some won’t be quite so good.
+But, whenever you’re travelling, it’s always good to be adaptable.
 It can be easy to let your green habits go out the window when you’re in holiday mode, but the planet will certainly thank you for doing your bit.